The three founder members of Cape Point Press are Brown and Aileen Wilsen and their daughter, Kathy Farquharson.

 Aileen obtained a BSc in Home Economics from Stellenbosch University and, after a year of teaching at Rhenish Girls’ High, entered the South African food industry.
 She established a demonstration kitchen for Gants Foods, where she developed quick and easy recipes and wrote cookbooks and magazine features to promote their extensive range of products.
 She then developed recipes for companies that supplied Woolworths and Pick ‘n Pay with their popular, ready-to-eat fruit and vegetable lines.
 Before moving to the US, she worked as a freelance food consultant and presented a food program on Radio Helderberg.
 She currently resides in Scottsdale, AZ.
 Her approach to food is very practical.
 She believes that recipes should be easy to follow, without unnecessary steps or long lists of obscure ingredients.
 And the fewer pots and pans used in the preparation, the better.

 Kathy, a biologist by training, has conducted experiments in the kitchen since she was old enough to stand up and stir.
 She grew up in the Strand and attended Stellenbosch University.
 In 1999, she moved to Amherst, MA, where she earned a doctoral degree from the University of Massachusetts.
-She lives in the Pacific Northwest with her husband and two sons, and works as a science editor and writer.
+She lives in California with her husband and two sons, and works as a science editor and writer.
 She loves preparing quick and nutritious dishes from scratch.
 She believes that recipes are sources of inspiration for one’s own creative experiments in the kitchen.